-I recently read an article in the Washington Post discussing how Republican frontrunner Donald Trump still believes that vaccinations are to blame for autism in children.
-Why this is even a topic of his campaign I am not sure, but it is and that is a fact.
-And, at the rate the media has been prospering from his strong personality (including his popular Twitter feed), this common misbelief is going to be even harder to eradicate.
-Politics are like religion, and therefore, so can be science.
+During his 2016 campaign, I read an article in the Washington Post explaining how Donald Trump still believes that vaccinations are to blame for autism in children.
+Why this was even a topic of his campaign is of question, but it was nonetheless.
+Furthermore, at the rate the media was prospering from his strong personality (including his popular Twitter feed), this common misbelief is going to be even harder to eradicate.
+Politics are like religion, and therefore “science” often follows suit.

 The Lancet is one of the oldest and most highly-regarded medical journals.
 It is both above and among the likes of the BMJ, Cell, Science, Nature, Journal of the American Medical Association (JAMA), Journal of American Physiology (JAP)… all the places researchers dream of being published.
 The places where good science goes to thrive.
-Except for instances like… this.
+Except in extremely rare instances like… this.

 “We did not prove an association between measles, mumps, and rubella vaccine and the syndrome described.
 Virological studies are underway that may help to resolve this issue.”